player-red/law-school-notes/src/site/notes/Y1 T1 Society/CONCEPTS/Marriage.md

 - Legally recognized union between spouses.
 - One of the very few concepts that is found in very similar forms throughout cultures.
+- Socially sanctions the sexual activity and reproduction between two people.